seng438-master-2026/seng438-a1/seng438-a1.md

 ## Regression Testing (Verification of Defect Fixes)

 This section is to be performed as a group.
-The defects reported in the twoprevious stages of testing can be divided among the group members and can beretested individually.
+The defects reported in the two previous stages of testing can be divided among the group members and can beretested individually.

 1. Download the updated version (version 1.1) of the ATM simulation system from blackboard.
 This version of the system has been partially fixed by imaginary developers based on the defect reports previously existing.

-2. Add an additional version (1.1) for your product in your bug tracking system, by simply using the same procedure for reporting the issues in version section writhe but version 1.1 (the issues for previous version should be marked as 1.0).
+2. Add an additional version (1.1) for your product in your bug tracking system, by simply using the same procedure for reporting the issues in version section write but version 1.1 (the issues for previous version should be marked as 1.0).

 3. Perform a search in your bug tracking tool for all defects reported by your group for version 1.0 of the ATM system product.